rcollcott1/Robert-Collcott-Final-Year-BSC-Computing-Student-Buckinghamshire-New-University-/README.md

 For the CO567 OOSD zip folder this was a Java starting point for me extract this folder and download Blue J for the platform you are using on your system here in order to access and see the work produced in addtion see the PDF report -- [This was a group project in a team of three people]  -- https://www.bluej.org/

+Should you want to download Microsoft Visual Studio 2017 -- download the community edtion free forever or a tiral of professional for 30 days here https://www.visualstudio.com/downloads/

 Addtionally find in this Repsospiorty some smaples of my extra currciur work such as my Microsoft Ambassador post